owickstrom/pandoc-include-code/README.md

 You get to:

 * Keep your examples and documentation compiled and in sync
-* Include small snippets from larger source files
+* Include small snippets from larger source files without needing to keep track of line numbers
-* Use Markdown or LaTeX output in Pandoc
+* Dedent included snippets

 ## Usage